spill/Selfbot/README.md

 # Selfbot
-A forked and updated version of an outdated selfbot that i've personalized
+A selfbot that i've had for awhile and have been progressively updating